 19 ½” OFA AS-35933F25F-NOPI

 Selkie is from the second litter out of Tide and Draki and after seeing how the first litter was turning out I decided to keep a merle female especially since Tide was getting older and Draki is my last Smokey daughter.
-She has turned out to be beautiful and has really good conformation, beautiful face even with the blue eyes I don’t like and so many people love, starting on cattle very nice.
-At first I thought she would prefer the heels but she seems to go to both ends pretty readily.
-She has had limited exposure to cattle but works quiet and has a lot of drive.
+She has turned out to be beautiful and has really good conformation, beautiful face (even with the blue eyes I don’t like and so many people love), and is nice on cattle hitting both ends silently which is something very important to me.
 She has a very confident personality, comfortable with people.
-I love her mother and she is a little bigger version with more substance to her and a different ear set which also gives her a different look than Draki.
-No one sees them who does not realize they are mother and daughter though!
+At this writing she has had puppies by Maverick, Cutter, and Kid and they are working and making great companions.

 Slash V One Sweet Catch

 I sold Savvy as a puppy and wished later I had kept her.
 She had two litters for the H Cross, and I got her daughter and look like, Tavi..
 Due to Savvy starting to roam and Tavi’s obsession to work (and I really don’t have the regular work for a dog), Bob and I made a trade, partly to benefit both Savvy and Tavi and partly for our own benefit.
 Later due to Tavi having the same desire to roam, now I have them both!
 Bob said a while back something to the effect of, “The highest drive cattle dog I have had is now Terry’s house dog.”
 Both true.
 Savvy is a very very special part of my life now but show her cattle and she has to heel every one of them, turn them around, and them heel them again and then she comes back when called.
 I kept a daughter by Maverick out of what is probably her last litter.